stepzen-dev/examples/with-apollo/getting-started/README.md

 `city` field is marked as `@external` which indicates to StepZen and Apollo Federation that this subgraph (`returns`) does not know how to resolve it, so the federation layer must provide a value if it is needed.

 `returnStores` is the field that this subgraph (`returns`) is adding into the `Address` type.
-It's value is resolved using the `returnStores` field of `Query` wich is defined to pull values from a REST API.
+Its value is resolved using the `returnStores` field of `Query` which is defined to pull values from a REST API.

 ```
 type Query {